 Bo Randall became known as maker of high quality Bowie hunting knives in the 1930's.
 He was flooded with demand for his #1 when the United States entered WWII.
 The #1's performance in the field assured steady custom for the next 40 years.
 Randall's #14 was developed for the Korean War and considered the epitome of a combat survival knife.
-Supplemented with a Swiss Army knife, it was prolific among forward operating military personnel in Vietnam.
+Usually supplemented with the Buck 110. it was prolific among forward operating military personnel in Vietnam.
 The #14 is the template that current designs are based upon, carbon steel, fixed blade, sabre grind, .25" spine, full tang, pointed tip, synthetic grips and multi-position sheath.

 BK-2 Design Features

 1: High Carbon Steel

 Carbon steel has significantly more shock resistance than stainless steel, particularly in freezing temperatures.
 The original #14 came in O2, a hard tool steel with excellent edge retention.
 Contemporary mass produced survival knives use 1095 or 1095 Cro-Van.
 It has adequate edge retention but the softer steel is quicker to sharpen, the edge will roll rather than chip and the blade will bend rather than break, ultimately delivering superior durability under extreme use.
 Unfortunately, new Randall Model 14's are geared toward the display and collector market and only available in stainless steel.
 Proven survival knives like the BK-2 take up the slack.

 Both flat and sabre grinds are prolific in survival knife design.
 A flat grind's primary bevel tapers from the blade spine to the edge.
 A sabre grind's primary bevel tapers from the middle of the blade to the edge.
 While flat grinds have an advantage in slicing and splitting, the sabre grind retains more material along the blade, which strengthens against lateral load when prying or encountering knots during batoning.